@SearsAuto My Experience Sucked

 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.
 These are the priorities in order.
 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.

 That leaves the time spent with the wife and kids.
 They are the center of my world, the reason I do what I do.
 During the week I don’t have the opportunity to spend much time with them.
 An hour or two in the morning while getting ready to leave for the day.
-A few hours at night at dinner time then bed time.
+A few hours at night at dinner time than bedtime.
 At least we have the weekends together.

 Eating is done between all of these times.